danube-messaging/danube_docs/docs/architecture/persistence.md

 ## Core Concepts and Components

-**`WalStorageFactory`**
-  - Creates per-topic `WalStorage` and starts one uploader and one deleter (retention) task per topic.
-  - Normalizes topic to a per-topic WAL directory under the configured root.
+**WalStorageFactory** creates per-topic `WalStorage`, starts one uploader and one deleter (retention) task per topic, and normalizes each topic to its own WAL directory under the configured root.

-**`Wal`**
-  - Append-only log with an in-memory ordered cache.
-  - Frames are `[u64 offset][u32 len][u32 crc][bytes]` with CRC32 validation.
-  - Background writer batches and fsyncs; supports rotation by size/time.
+**Wal** is an append-only log with an in-memory ordered cache; records are framed as `[u64 offset][u32 len][u32 crc][bytes]` with CRC32 validation, and a background writer batches and fsyncs data, supporting rotation by size and/or time.

-**`WalStorage`**
-  - Implements the `PersistentStorage` trait.
-  - Reader creation uses tiered logic: serve from WAL if available; otherwise chain Cloud→WAL streams transparently.
+**WalStorage** implements the `PersistentStorage` trait; when creating readers it applies tiered logic to serve from WAL if possible, otherwise transparently chains a Cloud→WAL stream to cover historical then live data.

-**`Uploader`**
-  - Streams safe frame prefixes to cloud, finalizes objects atomically, builds sparse indexes.
-  - One object per cycle; resumable via precise checkpoints.
+**Uploader** streams safe frame prefixes from WAL files to cloud, finalizes objects atomically, builds sparse offset indexes for efficient seeks, and operates one object per cycle with resumable checkpoints.

-**`CloudReader`**
-  - Reads objects referenced in ETCD, seeks efficiently via sparse indexes, validates frames by CRC.
+**CloudReader** reads objects referenced in ETCD metadata, uses sparse indexes to seek efficiently to the requested range, and validates each frame by CRC during decoding.

-**`Retention/Deleter`**
-  - Enforces time/size retention on WAL files once they’re safely uploaded, advancing `start_offset`.
+**Retention/Deleter** enforces time/size retention on WAL files after they are safely uploaded to cloud, advancing the WAL `start_offset` accordingly.

 For persistent storage implementation details, check the [source code](https://github.com/danube-messaging/danube/tree/main/danube-persistent-storage).